Feyisayo/docker-wordpress/README.md

 This is the base docker-compose set up I use for WordPress sites.
-It contains images for apache-php, mysql and mailhog.
+It contains images for apache-php, mysql, mailhog and the very useful wp-cli

 **How To Use**